 Why would the Father allow the Son to Suffer on the Cross?

 Here we go with “salvation by child abuse” again.
 If the Father loves the Son, how is it possible for Him to allow the Son to suffer on a cross without stepping in and just tearing up the debt?

 How can God be bound by a law?

 Some say that Jesus is doing something that is required by a law, or by the Father’s wrath, or by His Father’s demand for justice.
 In order for that to work, those things would have to be so powerful that God is bound by them.
 Did God become the second-most powerful force in the universe as soon as He gave the Law?
-If a legislaturez passes a law, it can repeal the law if it wants to.
+The same legislature that passes a law can repeal it.
 Certainly, God is greater than a human legislature!
 In Matthew 17:24-27, Jesus said that the son of the King is exempt from the king’s law, so if the crucifixion meets a legal requirement, it is unnecessary.
 So why did it happen?

 How can God overlook a detail?